Farm Cooperative Patronage Dividend Accounting Guide

-Farm cooperative patronage dividend accounting starts with the cooperative's year-end member statement and the invoices behind it, not with a last-minute guess about where Box 1 belongs on Form 1099-PATR.
-A patronage dividend is a distribution of a cooperative's net margins to members based on how much business each member did with the co-op during the year.
-When the underlying cooperative purchase was deducted as a farm expense, cash patronage and qualified written notices of allocation generally flow to Schedule F line 3b.
-When the allocation relates to a capitalized purchase, it usually reduces basis instead of creating current farm income.
-When it relates to personal-use purchases, it is generally nontaxable.
-Nonqualified written notices of allocation are usually not recognized as income until the cooperative later redeems them in cash.
+For a farm cooperative member, patronage dividend accounting starts with the year-end member statement and the invoices behind it, not with a last-minute guess about where Box 1 belongs on Form 1099-PATR.
+A patronage dividend is a cooperative margin distribution based on the member's business volume.
+Cash patronage and qualified written notices tied to deducted farm expenses generally go to Schedule F line 3b.
+Allocations tied to capitalized purchases usually reduce basis, personal-use allocations are generally nontaxable, and nonqualified written notices are usually deferred until cash redemption.

 That framework matters because a farm file rarely contains a single clean patronage number.
 It contains monthly seed, fertilizer, fuel, feed, chemical, repair, or marketing documents that may or may not qualify for patronage treatment, plus a year-end statement that summarizes what the cooperative treated as patronage business.
-The scale of that ecosystem is not small: USDA's annual survey of U.S. agricultural cooperatives counted 1,620 farmer, rancher, and fishery cooperatives generating $275.8 billion in revenue in 2024.
+The volume is material: USDA's annual survey of U.S. agricultural cooperatives counted 1,620 farmer, rancher, and fishery cooperatives generating $275.8 billion in revenue in 2024.

-For a preparer, the practical sequence runs in the opposite direction from most tax explainers.
-First tie the cooperative's reported patronage activity to the farm's own purchase and sales records.
-Then classify each piece as cash patronage, qualified written notice, nonqualified written notice, or per-unit retain.
-Only after that tie-out is it possible to decide what belongs in current income, what is deferred, and what reduces basis.
+Under Subchapter T, the preparer's sequence is to tie the cooperative's reported activity to the farm's purchase and sales records, classify each piece as patronage or non-patronage business, cash patronage, qualified written notice, nonqualified written notice, or per-unit retain, and then decide what belongs in current income, what is deferred, and what reduces basis.

 What to Extract From Cooperative Invoices and Year-End Member Statements